 Who Is Remote Year Suitable For?

-While everyone who works remotely and meets the program requirements can enjoy the remote experience, the program has a particular appeal for freelancers (designers, software developers, copywriters, journalists, etc.), entrepreneurs who are launching their business, and full-time employees with a job that can be done remotely.
+While everyone who works online and meets the program requirements can enjoy the remote experience, the program has a particular appeal for freelancers (designers, software developers, copywriters, journalists, etc.), entrepreneurs who are launching their business, and full-time employees with a job that can be doneas part of a distributed remote team.
 This is just to give you an idea about the kind of people you are likely to have as travel companions.
 To participate in the Remote Year programme, you also need to be at least 21 years old and speak English conversationally.

 What Are the Benefits of Remote Year vs. Solo Travelling?